juliangebele/CARLANE/CARLANE Baselines/README.md

 # CARLANE Baselines
-Official implementation of the CARLANE Baselines used in the paper "CARLANE: A Lane Detection Benchmark for Unsupervised Domain Adaptation from Simulation to multiple Real-World Domains".
+Official implementation of the CARLANE Baselines used in the paper [CARLANE: A Lane Detection Benchmark for Unsupervised Domain Adaptation from Simulation to multiple Real-World Domains](https://proceedings.neurips.cc/paper_files/paper/2022/hash/19a260641ebaf68d412f427e591bb74a-Abstract-Datasets_and_Benchmarks.html).

 :house_with_garden: [CARLANE Homepage](https://carlanebenchmark.github.io/)